Division Chief, Public Safety Communications Research Division Laboratory

 Mr. O’Kane covers technology for The Globe and Mail’s Report on Business.
 He joined the newspaper in 2011, and has written extensively about innovation, small business and music, among many other subjects.
 His 2016 book, Nowhere With You, is a national bestseller, and examines the music and career of Joel Plaskett through the lens of leaving and staying in Canada’s Maritime provinces.
 Josh’s longform journalism has been showcased by Harvard’s Nieman Storyboard and Great Canadian Longform.
 His breaking-news writing has been shortlisted for a Canadian Online Publishing Award, and in 2018 he was part of the Globe team that won the Society of American Business Editors and Writers’ Best in Business Canada Award for breaking news.

-Jamie holds a Bachelor of Science in Business from Wake Forest University and a Master of Architecture from the University of Washington.
+Mr. Choo has also served on the faculty of the University of Washington College of Architecture and the Art Department at Seattle Pacific University.
+He holds a Bachelor of Science in Biology from Tufts University and a Master of Architecture from the University of Washington.